Menu

 • Go to the course outlines for each course and find the assessment due dates.

-• Write all assessment due dates and assessment weightings (how much they are worth) on a single annual calendar or semester planner, colour coding each course, as shown in the figure below.
+• Write all assessment due dates and assessment weightings (how much of your total course mark they are worth) on a single annual calendar or semester planner, colour coding each course, as shown in the figure below.
+You can pick up a printed template of the Planner from the Learning Advisors in the Library in Room L003.

 Example planner

 • Having a single due date sheet helps you visualise heavier or lighter workload periods during the semester.
-If multiple assessments are due in the same week, it’s not a bad idea to get started on an assessment much earlier to reduce workload pressure points.
+If multiple assessments are due in the same week, it’s not a bad idea to get started earlier than you otherwise would to reduce workload pressure points.

 • Writing assessment weightings on the same sheet indicates time to dedicate to each assessment.
 A 25% report requires more time than a 5% report.